mholling/nswtopo/README.markdown

 The software is run as a script, so you will need some familiarity with the command line.
 It was developed on a Mac but has also been tested on Windows and Linux.

-The following open-source packages are required in order to run the script:
+The following software is required in order to run the script:

 * The [Ruby programming language](http://ruby-lang.org).
 You'll need at least Ruby 2.3, or better yet the latest stable release (2.4.1 as of August 2017).
 * [ImageMagick](http://imagemagick.org), a command-line image manipulation tool.
 Only the 8-bit (Q8) version is needed and will work faster and with less memory than the 16-bit version, particularly for larger maps.
 * The [GDAL](http://gdal.org) command-line utilities.
 These are utilities for processing geospatial raster data.
 Version 1.9.x (January 2012) or later is needed.
+* [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) web browser, for creating a raster image of your map.
 * [Inkscape](http://inkscape.org/) (a vector graphics editing program), if you wish to make manual edits or additions to your map.
 * A zip command utility, if you wish to produce KMZ maps.

-An image editing tool such as [GIMP](http://www.gimp.org/) or Photoshop may also be useful for creating a custom background canvas for your map.

-For printing, it is best to produce a [raster](http://en.wikipedia.org/wiki/Raster_graphics) image (e.g. PNG, TIFF) of your map to ensure it is printed correctly.
-While you can use Inkscape to produce a raster, I recommend [PhantomJS](http://phantomjs.org/) as a better alternative.
-[Download](http://phantomjs.org/download.html) and unzip the software in your map folder or home directory.

 Finally, a geographic viewing or mapping program such as [Google Earth](http://earth.google.com) is very useful for easily specifying the area you wish to create a map for, and for viewing your resulting map in conjunction with GPS data.